Moleculight Announces Groundbreaking Study On Antimicrobial Stewardship In Wound Care

 (MENAFN- PR Newswire)

-MolecuLight Corp. , the global leader in fluorescence imaging technology for real-time detection of harmful bacteria in wound care, is excited to announce the publication of a new study that addresses a critical challenge in wound care: the need for standardized and evidence-based antibiotic and antimicrobial prescribing.
-Published in Diagnostics, this groundbreaking research underscores the urgent need for widespread adoption of antimicrobial stewardship programs (ASPs)and reveals the significant potential to improve prescribing practices with MolecuLight.
+MolecuLight Inc ., the global leader in fluorescence imaging technology for real-time detection of harmful bacteria in wound care, is excited to announce the publication of a new study that addresses a critical challenge in wound care: the need for standardized and evidence-based antibiotic and antimicrobial prescribing.
+Published in Diagnostics, this groundbreaking research underscores the urgent need for widespread adoption of antimicrobial stewardship programs (ASPs) and reveals the significant potential to improve prescribing practices with

 Continue Reading